codeths/kitcoin/API-DOCS.md

 ### Response

-An array of student Ids
+Null or an array of student ids

 ## GET `/store/:id/items`